6 things you need to know about Polestar

 But Polestar is its own brand

 Polestar is, legally speaking, its own brand in the U.S., even though it shares office space with Volvo.
 That means that Polestar and Volvo won't have to draw from the same pool when it comes to federal, state, and local tax incentives applied to electric cars.
-Polestar and Volvo will each have the full 200,000 $7,500 federal IRS credits.
+Polestar and Volvo will each have the full 200,000 $7,500 federal credits.

 Additionally, the cars' VINs will be Polestar-specific.